Enjoy wildlife? Create a Habitat at Home!

 By creating habitat for wildlife at home, you’re helping to offset the acres of habitat that are converted into housing and urban development each year in Washington.
-We will walk you through some simple ways that you can turn your outdoor area into a thriving wildlife habitat.
-These resources are intended for wildlife gardening in Washington.
+Every little bit counts, and can help decrease habitat fragmentation, especially in highly urbanized areas.

 Did you know?
 Wildlife habitat doesn't just benefit wildlife, it can benefit you, too.
 Native plants are adapted to the natural rainfall in your area, and thus require less maintenance.
 Plants also help reduce storm runoff and can decrease the impact of the heat island effect on your home.
 These are just a few of the many ways that you can benefit from gardening for wildlife.